e2b-dev/E2B/_resources/PLAN.md

 - Create rootfs from the container
 - Start firecracker with the rootfs and make the snapshot
 - Upload the snapshot to Filestore or to a persistent disk
-- Mount FC persisten disk or Filestore on start (explore Nomad external volumes)
+- Mount FC persistent disk or Filestore on start (explore Nomad external volumes)
 - Add API endpoint for managing envs
 - Build and save kernel (we might be using 4.16 instead of 5+ because of snapshot start times)